 The Indigenous Relations Office Sponsorships provide funding in alignment with the City's Indigenous Framework, Truth and Reconciliation Commission Municipal Response Plan and Missing and Murdered Indigenous Relatives Municipal Response Plan.

-This funding prioritizes Indigenous-led activities that align with the 4 guiding principles/pillars of action outlined in the City’s Truth and Reconciliation Commission and Missing and Murdered Indigenous Relatives Action Plans.
+This funding prioritizes Indigenous-led activities that align with one or more of the pillars of action outlined in the City’s TRC and MMIR Action Plans.

 Awareness